vorcigernix/engineeringroles/managers/director_engineering.md

 * Manage and coach Engineering Managers to be effective communicators and managers of their people.
 * Ensure that engineering managers and engineering leads are mentoring and managing teams effectively towards results
 * Help engineering managers create and support career development plans for direct reports
-* Be a sponsor for engineers development.
+* Be a sponsor for engineers development
 * Be an exemplary model for optimism, bring solutions to surfaced problems, and coach others to do the same
 * Be an engaged part of the company leadership team setting policies, goals, and budgets
-* Partner with the Employee Experience team and lead strategy and vision for recruitment efforts for their business unit.
+* Partner with the Employee Experience team and lead strategy and vision for recruitment efforts for their business unit